-How are school-wide organizational practices designed to meet the learning needs of each student?
+- How are school-wide organizational practices designed to meet the learning needs of each student?
 Who is involved?
-What data is used to make decisions about the design?

-How do school-wide organizational practices ensure access to challenging academic experiences for all learners?

-How does the school ensure courses throughout the curriculum are populated with learners reflecting the diversity of the student body?

-How does the school provide inclusive learning environments and opportunities for students to learn with and from students who are different from them, such as heterogeneously grouped courses?

-How does the school ensure equitable inclusion of students from historically underrepresented groups in all courses, programs, and opportunities, including career and technical education programs?
-Is data for course enrollment, co-curricular participation, and other data disaggregated to identify patterns?

-What written admission policies articulate equitable enrollment criteria for students and an equitable process for determining student enrollment allotments (if applicable) from participating and sending schools?
+What data is used to make decisions about the design? - How do school-wide organizational practices ensure access to challenging academic experiences for all learners? - How does the school ensure courses throughout the curriculum are populated with learners reflecting the diversity of the student body? - How does the school provide inclusive learning environments and opportunities for students to learn with and from students who are different from them, such as heterogeneously grouped courses? - How does the school ensure equitable inclusion of students from historically underrepresented groups in all courses, programs, and opportunities, including career and technical education programs?
+Is data for course enrollment, co-curricular participation, and other data disaggregated to identify patterns? - What written admission policies articulate equitable enrollment criteria for students and an equitable process for determining student enrollment allotments (if applicable) from participating and sending schools? - In what other ways does the school align to this Principle?

-program of studies or other explanation of all courses offered to students course selection and approval process documents provided to students descriptions of heterogeneously grouped courses efforts made to ensure challenging academic experiences for all learners efforts made to ensure courses throughout the curriculum are populated with learners who reflect the diversity of the student body changes made to organizational practices to better and more equitably meet student needs other examples/evidence that demonstrate the school's alignment to this Principle
+program of studies or other explanation of all courses offered to students course selection and approval process documents provided to students descriptions of heterogeneously grouped courses efforts made to ensure challenging academic experiences for all learners efforts made to ensure courses throughout the curriculum are populated with learners who reflect the diversity of the student body changes made to organizational practices to better and more equitably meet student needs